risk-first/website/menagerie/Schedule-Risk.md

 But maybe now, the iPad's window is closing?
 We have more _wearable computers_ like the Apple Watch, and voice-controlled devices like Alexa, Cortana and (cough) Siri.
 Peak iPad was in 2014, according to [this graph](https://www.statista.com/statistics/269915/global-apple-ipad-sales-since-q3-2010/).

+So, it seems Apple timed the iPad to hit the peak of the Window of Opportunity.

 But, even if you time the Window Of Opportunity correctly, you might still have the rug pulled from under your feet due to a different kind of **Schedule Risk**.

 ## Deadline Risk